 If you would like to get routing control from the Panasonic AW-RP50 or the AW-RP120 Remote Camera Controller the ETH-GPI Link is the perfect match.

 The AW-RP50 and AW-RP120 outputs Tally in a binary format but the ETH-GPI Link can accommodate this with the "In1-4 Binary" GPI In option from the UniSketch OS System.

-Please have a look at the section "Triggering Actions from Binary Inputs" in the System Actions manual to learn more about this feature.
+Please have a look at the section "Triggering Actions from Binary Inputs" in the Installation and Operation Manual to learn more about this feature.

 With the TCP Server UniSketch TCP Client device cores you can network SKAARHOJ controllers in unparallelled ways - not just two controllers but whole groups of them if you please.
 This video will first demonstrate how you can easily transport a GPI input trigger on an ETH-GPI Link box over network to a relay on another ETH-GPI Link far away with a latency of just 10 ms. And it’s duplex!
 Then the video moves on to demonstrate how a Tally Box system from SKAARHOJ can quickly be reconfigured to connect to such a ETH-GPI Link box while it’s still also serving tally from an ATEM Switcher.
 All this is even just scratching the surface of the possibilities.

 You either place your order by PayPal or by email and pay by bank transfer - please read the "Pricing, Terms and Conditions" page for more details.